emmercm/www/src/blog/changing-a-git-commit-message.md

 ---

-The Git commands to change a commit message are very situational - here's a short guide on all of them.
+The Git commands to change a commit message are situational - here's a short guide to all of them.

 ## Example project

-Starting from an empty repository that was freshly cloned, let's create ourselves an example situation with a few commit message mistakes:
+Starting from an empty repository that was freshly cloned, let's create an example situation with a few commit message mistakes:

 ```shell
 $ touch index.html && git add .